-Buildings and contents insurance protects your home against burglary and disaster, yet a recent study found that a quarter of households underestimate the value of their possessions – leaving 6.8 million homes underinsured.
+Buildings and contents insurance protects your home against burglary and disaster and yet millions of homes are underinsured.
 Is yours one of them?

 The insurance industry has changed for ever, thanks to the boom in online price comparison sites — fuelled by ever-growing numbers of cost conscious consumers.

 One outcome has been a rise in households opting for cheaper home insurance from online providers.

 You may have done just that.
 But just how well does it protect you?

 If you haven’t checked your policies recently, it might be a good idea to make sure that yours isn’t one of the underinsured homes in the UK.

 Because if you don’t, you may not find out you’re underinsured until it’s time to make a claim — and by then it will be too late.

 So make sure you’re properly covered.

 Ask yourself these questions to make sure your insurance is not only good value, but that it gives you the cover needed for full peace of mind.